JeSappelleRoot/KPathwayFinder/README.md

 In case of multiple values in a field (enzyme name or pathway class most of the time), values are separated by semi-colon inside the field.

 > View output-example.csv file

+## During script execution

+KPathwayFinder will write enzyme and all associated pathways progressively.
+You can stop the execution with `CTRL + C` keyboard combination.
+You will have a CSV file non formated :
+- without CSV header
+- without `NA` in empty fields (blank cell)

 # Exclude manually some pathways